Gewandhaus Quartet: Members

 In the course of its 200-year history, which was interrupted only shortly after the Second World War, the quartet had over 100 members.
-Important members were Carl Traugott Queisser (1800–1846), Joseph Joachim (1831–1907), Engelbert Röntgen (1829–1897), Julius Klengel (1859–1933), Gerhard Bosse (1922–2012) and Karl Suske (born in 1934).
+Notable members include Carl Traugott Queisser, Joseph Joachim, Engelbert Röntgen, Julius Klengel, Gerhard Bosse, Karl Suske, and Anton Jivaev.

 In addition, the quartet has performed with important other soloists, including Clara Schumann, Johannes Brahms, Edvard Grieg, Felix Mendelssohn Bartholdy, Arthur Nikisch.

-As of 2020 the members are:
+As of 2026 the members are: